 Understand the original text

-You should clearly get the idea of the material to be ready to write it in your own words.
+You should clearly get the idea of the material to be ready to write a paper it in your own words.
 Read the text as many times as you need to remember all the important points, highlight the main parts, search for the definition of the terms you may not understand.
 It’s really important to know what are you talking about while paraphrasing, otherwise you can misquote someone’s ideas.

 Write it down